-Full Container ship.
-A vessel specifically designed or converted to transport containers above the upper deck and that has cellular guides permanently affixed in its holds.
+Full Container vessel: A vessel specifically designed or converted to transport containers on the upper deck and that has cell guides permanently affixed in its holds.
 The Authority shall determine whether a vessel belongs in this category, taking into account the information provided by the client.

-Vehicle carrier.
-A vessel designed with multiple decks to carry cars, trucks and other wheeled or tracked (i.e. self-propelled) vehicles and whose decks are permanent and / or movable.
+Vehicle carrier vessel: A multiple deck vessel designed to carry cars and trucks whose decks are permanent or movable.
 The vessel is fitted with ramps which enable the vehicles to be driven on and off the ship.

-Chemical tanker.
-A vessel built or adapted to carry in bulk any liquid product listed in the corresponding chapter of the IBC Code or BC Code, as appropriate.
+Chemical tanker vessel: A vessel built or adapted to carry in bulk any liquid product listed in the corresponding chapter of the IBC Code or BC Code, as applicable.

-Refrigerated Cargo ("Reefers").
-A multi deck cargo vessel whose cargo spaces are predominantly designed for the transport of refrigerated cargo such as fruit, meat, and other food products across the sea at various temperatures.
-Includes cargo vessels with 80 % or more insulated cargo space.
+Refrigerated Cargo vessel("Reefer"): A multi deck cargo vessel whose cargo spaces are predominantly designed for the transport of refrigerated cargo such as fruit, meat, and other food products across the sea at various temperatures.
+Includes cargo vessels with eighty per cent (80%) or more insulated cargo space.

-RoRo vessel.
-A vessel specially designed to carry wheeled trucks, trailers or containers, and use the roll on-roll off method for loading and unloading using tractor vehicles in several decks with ramps or lifts.
+RoRo vessel: A vessel specially designed to carry wheeled merchandise such as: trucks, trailers or containers, which are loaded and unloaded using the roll on-roll off method using tractor vehicles with various decks communicated through ramps and lifts.

-Crude/Product Tanker.
-A vessel built or adapted to carry liquid bulk, mainly crude oil and petroleum products, among others.
+Crude/Product Tanker vessel: A vessel built or adapted to carry liquid bulk cargo, mainly crude oil and petroleum products, among others.

-Maximum Draft.
-Maximum allowable depth (in meters) to which the hull of a vessel must be immersed when fully loaded.
+Maximum Draft: Maximum allowable depth (in meters) to which the hull of a vessel must be immersed when fully loaded.

-Cubic cargo capacity (M3): Maximum cargo capacity of a vessel expressed in cubic meters.
+Cubic cargo capacity (m3): Maximum cargo capacity of a vessel expressed in cubic meters.